Australian Miniature Pony Society

 - They are suitable for small children to ride, (but please, under adult supervision) and make a wonderful first pony that you will want to keep forever.

 - As they are quite robust, they make superb little harness ponies and provided they are gradually conditioned to it, can be driven by adults for quite long distances.

-- For those who enjoy showing in led or harness classes, they are a pleasure to exhibit and the whole family can join in the fun with child handler and novelty classes gaining popularity.
+- For those who enjoy showing in led or harness classes, they are a pleasure to exhibit.
+The whole family can join in the fun, with child handler and novelty classes gaining popularity.